mark-aguirre/dock-sphere/REALTIME_CONTAINER_STATS.md

-# Real-time Container Management
+# Real-time Docker Management

-This document describes the real-time container management system that provides live container status updates and monitoring.
+This document describes the real-time Docker management system that provides live updates for containers and images.

 ## Features